Table of Content

 Here is the structural advantage independent brokerages have that national brands do not: relationships.

-A national cloud brokerage running 50,000 agents cannot have a broker-to-agent relationship that detects career transition signals 60 days before they become a resignation conversation.
-The infrastructure doesn’t scale to that.
+A national cloud brokerage running 50,000 agents cannot maintain broker-to-agent relationships that detect career transition signals 60 days before they become a resignation conversation.
+That level of relationship-building doesn't scale easily.
 An independent brokerage running 40 to 200 agents absolutely can—and the ones that do are producing the retention numbers that make their cost-per-acquisition on productive agents significantly lower than any competitor running a headcount-growth model.

 The Recruiting Insight Efficiency Ratio data backs this up: the Efficiency Ratio measures incoming production against outgoing production for each brokerage model.
 Top-performing firms across every model type are achieving ratios above 2.0.
 Underperformers fall below 1.0.
 The differentiator is not model label.
 It is execution—and the retention infrastructure that underpins execution.